yireo/yireo-slides/slides/yireo/reacticon4-luma.md

 # Conclusion on Breeze
 A nice alternative to update the Luma stack with newer and faster scripts, making the Magento 2 front-end faster, but…

 Next to your theme, you need to change and administer your extensions to be Breeze compatible.
-It’s a good option if you don't have to many 3rd party Extension and Need optimisation voor a Luma based Magento 2 Theme.
+It’s a good option if you don't have to many 3rd party extensions.

 ---
 # All in all, what we can do